Update 16-Apr-19: Added alarm #288.

 - I make mistakes.

 If you find additional alarms or errors, contact me.
-Thanks to user "R" for finding several additional alerts.
+Thanks to user "R" for finding several additional alerts and finally, thanks to GRT for sharing the full list.

 Columns: